When cash stops working. The real triggers for an employee equity plan

 A 10% incentive pool is not a slogan; it’s an economic transfer that becomes painfully visible at the next funding round, refinance or exit waterfall.
 Every refresh grant is a decision about who bears the cost - existing shareholders, future investors or employees through a smaller pool later.
 If you can’t have that conversation up front (pool size, refresh strategy, treatment on funding, what happens when the cap table changes), you are building an incentive plan that will feel “unfair” at exactly the wrong moment.

-When bonuses become a treadmill - paid out, forgotten and implicitly expected again next year - equity starts to look like a lever that can create longer-term focus without permanently ratcheting fixed costs.
+When bonuses become a treadmill - paid out, forgotten and implicitly expected again next year - equity starts to look like a reward lever that can create longer-term focus without permanently ratcheting fixed costs.

 Once you are recruiting leaders and scarce skills from businesses where equity is normal - PE-backed, listed, high-growth etc., - cash alone stops being credible.
 Not because people are entitled, but because they’re doing risk maths and comparing packages properly.
 If your Head of Sales can move to a competitor and pick up meaningful upside, matching their base and bonus rarely solves the problem.

-Equity works really well when it can attach to something real: a three-year execution horizon, measurable milestones, and a believable route to value realisation (even partial).
+Equity works really well when it can attach to something real: a three-year execution horizon, measurable milestones and a believable route to value realisation (even partial).

 When attrition hits critical roles, the board’s mindset tends to shift.
 The question becomes: “What will it cost us not to retain this capability for the next 24-36 months?”
 That’s typically when long-term incentives move from “nice to have” to “risk management”.

 This is an under-rated trigger.
-Some founders don’t launch employee equity plans because the spreadsheet demands it; they do it because it feels like the right thing to do.
+Often, founders don’t launch employee equity plans because the cap table demands it; they do it because it feels like the right thing to do.
 They know future success will be a team outcome, and they want to lock in a fair deal now, while the business still feels close-knit and before a big valuation step-up turns “sharing” into a difficult, political conversation.
 Done well, that intent becomes a cultural asset: a credible signal that ownership is real, not a slogan.

 Moreover, advisers (like me) naturally enjoy a plan's technical intricacies because, after all, that is what we are paid to enjoy (or at least forbear).
 But, a good equity plan doesn't have to be the most intricate plan - it’s the one that is easy to explain, easy to run and hard to criticise.